ranjodh-kaur/dillinger_Mobile/Unit 6. Android Services and Threads.md

 ---
 ____

 ### 1. **Android Service Class**

 The Android `Service` class is a component that runs in the background to perform long-running tasks.
 A service does not have a user interface and can continue running even if the user switches to another app.

+**What is a Service?**
+- A **Service** is a part of an Android app that **runs operations in the background**.
+- It **does not** have a **User Interface (UI)**.
+- Example: Play music, download files, check messages, etc., even if the app is closed!

 - **Controlling Services**: We can start a service using `startService()` or `bindService()`.